sumiya-kuroda/glm-hmm/README.md

 - You want to improve your dask user experience?
 Check [this JupyterLab extension](https://github.com/dask/dask-labextension) and [this VSCode extension](https://marketplace.visualstudio.com/items?itemName=joyceerhl.vscode-dask).
 - .mat file is in v7.3?
 You can use [this python module](https://github.com/skjerns/mat7.3) to load, but I found this is extremely slow for the size of .mat file we have.
 - Python is [here](/nfs/nhome/live/skuroda/.conda/envs/glmhmm/bin/python3.7).
 VSCode asks you to specify the path to it.
+- When using HPC, you need to allocate the computing resources for your analysis.
+This is not easy-to-solve problem, as there is not inifinite amount of resources on HPC and your jobs can keep pending if you try to use a lot of resources on busy period.
+Additionally, when I assigned 1 process / 2 cores CPU to each worker, I started to receive `distributed.utils_perf - WARNING - full garbage collections took 11% CPU time recently (threshold: 10%)t]`, which I need to explore the cause at some point (Perhaps my code is not optimizd for this type of usage?).